 Outlook client is widely popular not just because it’s an email client provided by Microsoft.
 In fact, it’s more than that.
 It works as a personal information manager provided by Microsoft.
 Microsoft Outlook client contains various features such as emails, calendar, contact management, task management, note taking, journal creation, and web browsing.
 It creates an Outlook data file that stores the entire mailbox content which includes email, attachments, contacts, calendars, tasks, notes, journals, etc. The Outlook data file is called PST aka personal storage table.

 The PST file created by Outlook has a default maximum size limitation depending on the Outlook version.
 In the older versions, i.e. 2002 or earlier, Outlook uses ANSI format to save PST file.
 In the new versions, i.e. 2003 and later including the latest 2016, Outlook uses Unicode format to save PST file.
 There’s a major difference between ANSI PST file and Unicode PST file.
 An ANSI PST file has a maximum 2 GB size limitation.
 This means it just can’t store more than 2 GB of mailbox content.
-If we talk about Unicode PST file, it has maximum 20 GB to 50 GB size limitation.
-It provides you more storage space than ANSI PST file.
+If we talk about Unicode PST file, it has a maximum of 20 GB to 50 GB size limitation.
+It provides more storage space than ANSI PST file.

 PST file size limit as per the Outlook version